Pro roper shares how he’s living a life of meaning.

 How did you learn about Thrivent?

-I met [Thrivent financial professional] Shane Knoernschild through my wife; Shane married Whitney’s best friend.
+I met [Thrivent financial advisor] Shane Knoernschild through my wife; Shane married Whitney’s best friend.
 And we became best friends.
 He’s one of the most genuine guys I’ve ever met.
 I didn’t have a lot of money, and I still don’t.
 We’re young, and we don’t bring in a regular paycheck.
 Investing is a scary thing for us.
 But the first thing Shane recommended was a life insurance contract.
 I got it at 25.
 It had never crossed my mind before then.